 7/10 for Dulux Trade.
 It would be a lot lower, but longevity is good when you get everything right.

 Armstead is made by the same company as Dulux and it’s often sold side by side as a cheaper option.
 The flow is a little bit better than Dulux.
 Opacity isn’t quite as good, but you do get a good finish.
 I have never been back to a job after using Armstead oil-based gloss, so I can’t comment on the most important thing which is longevity.
 I will say this; if you’re going to use oil-based gloss then I wouldn’t scrimp on materials.
 Armstead is still a trade quality brand and will outperform retail paint without even breaking a sweat, but its still a budget trade brand.
 Buy something that is going to last.

 I can’t grade Armstead because I don’t know about longevity, really sorry

 Time to break out the big guns!!
 Crown Next Generation gloss is by far the best product on this list!
 If you are going to use oil-based gloss then this is the one you should buy.
 Ease of use, opacity and overall finish are sublime!!
 You will find this gloss a joy to use.
 It doesn’t come in “Brilliant White”, but that’s a small price to pay, because the overall finish is awesome.

 The best thing about this product is the longevity.
 Of course, it will yellow eventually, but you’ll get a good few years out of it before it does!!
 By that time, you’ll be ready to redecorate anyway so yellowing isn’t really an issue.
-You can buy online at the Paintshed, any Crown Decorating Centre, or several other merchants.
+You can buy this paint online from Brewers by clicking here, any Crown Decorating Centre, or several other merchants.
 It isn’t as widely available as Dulux which is a real shame.

 10/10 for me.
 This is the only oil-based gloss I tend to use now